 13. Closures & Iterators

-📋 Jump to Takeaways🎁 Functions that remember variables from their enclosing scope — it sounds like magic, but it's exactly how every Go middleware, callback, and iterator works under the hood.
+📋 Jump to Takeaways🎁 Functions that remember variables from their enclosing scope.
+It sounds like magic, but it's exactly how every Go middleware, callback, and iterator works internally.
 Master closures and you unlock some of Go's most powerful patterns.

 Functions as Values